Who do you represent?

 Please click here for a list of the professionals we represent, the disability insurance companies we file claims against and litigate against, and the types of claims our attorneys have handled.

 Do you only represent professionals who have had their benefits denied or terminated?

 No. While we do represent clients who have had their disability insurance claims denied or terminated, ideally, we consult with professionals from the moment they realize that they may need to file a disability insurance claim, work with them to ensure that everything is properly documented and submitted, and combat all bad faith tactics their insurance company may seek to engage in to save money at their expense.

-Do you provide free consultations and how are you paid?
+Do you provide free consultations?